tpn/perfecthash/README.md

         When set, skips the internal graph verification check that ensures a valid perfect hash solution has been found (i.e. with no collisions across the entire key set).

+    --OmitCsvRowIfTableCreateFailed

+        When present, omits writing a row in the .csv output file if table creation fails for a given keys file.

+    --OmitCsvRowIfTableCreateSucceeded

+        When present, omits writing a row in the .csv output file if table creation succeeded for a given keys file.

+    --IndexOnly

+        When set, affects the generated C files by defining the C preprocessor macro CPH_INDEX_ONLY, which results in omitting the compiled perfect hash routines that deal with the underlying table values array (i.e. any routine other than Index(); e.g. Insert(), Lookup(), Delete() etc), as well as the array itself.
+This results in a size reduction of the final compiled perfect hash binary.
+Additionally, only the .dll and BenchmarkIndex projects will be built, as the BenchmarkFull and Test projects require access to a table values array.
+This flag is intended to be used if you only need the Index() routine and will be managing the table values array independently.

+    --UseRwsSectionForTableValues

+        When set, tells the linker to use a shared read-write section for the table values array, e.g.: #pragma comment(linker,"/section:.cphval,rws")
+        This will result in the table values array being accessible across multiple processes.
+Thus, the array will persist as long as one process maintains an open section (mapping); i.e. keeps the .dll loaded.

+    --UseNonTemporalAvx2Routines

+        When set, uses implementations of RtlCopyPages and RtlFillPages that use non-temporal hints.

     --IgnorePreviousTableSize